Anatomy of a Restaurant Booth

 2. Head Roll

 The head roll is a padded section at the top of the backrest.
 This feature enhances comfort by providing additional cushioning for guests who lean back while seated.
 It also adds a touch of sophistication and can be customized to match the booth’s overall aesthetic.
+Browse our head-roll booths for popular styles and options.

 3. End Cap